couchbase/couchbase-python-client/docs/source/api/acouchbase.rst

 .. module:: acouchbase

-The asyncio interface is for use with the Async IO Python event and networking library which may be found at http://www.twistedmatrix.com.
+The asyncio interface is for use with the Async IO Python standard library that ships with Python 3.4 and greater.
 This documentation contains the API reference for how to use the ``acouchbase`` module with asyncio.